janniepandie/Team6HEREHackathon/README.md

 1. Determine if the sign exists based on confidence score of "EXISTENCE" and "obervationCounts" attributes (Scenario 1) If the sign exist:
 2. Calculate distance of nearby roads to identify and store the topology within 20 meters of the sign
-3. We will decide our sign falls in which part of the topology and use GeoJSON in topology to determine if it is motorway.
-ALso record the pedestrian attribute.
-Based on is motorway and pedestrian attribute.
+3. Using the "isMotorway" and "pedestrian" attributes, we identified Scenarios 2-4 using the following conditions:
 - If the associated road is a motorway, it is identitfied as Scenario 3.
 - If the associated road is out of 20m radius and/or not a motorway, it may be associated with the wrong road​.
 - If the sign is associated with the wrong road and there is a nearby motorway, it is identified as Scenario 2.